SON7AE/SON7AE/README.md

 ### Hi there 👋

+Hello, I'm a beginner developer.
+I think that Web-coding is the greatest art.
+So I'm happy to share my creation.

 <!--
 **SON7AE/SON7AE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.